LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - the schedule date and time (for scheduled posts);
 - the current character count / character limit according to instance configuration.

-Afterwards you can find the main text field for the post body.
+Below the header you can find the main text field for the post body.
 In the bottom part of the screen, only if "Markup for compositing" option in Settings is _not_ plain text, you will find a formatting toolbar with the following buttons:

 - **Add image** to add an image from the device gallery;
 - **Add link** to add a hyperlink